Succinct Planar Encoding with Minor Operations: Preliminaries

-\textbf{Forbidden-vertex graph data structure.} We use a data structure that is initialized for a simple planar graph $G=(V, E)$ and an arbitrary set $B \subseteq V$ of \textit{forbidden vertices} that allows modifications of $G$ in the form of edge insertions and deletions, and in the form of vertex merges while maintaining two invariants: no edges between vertices of $B$ exist and $G$ is simple and planar.
+\textbf{Forbidden-vertex graph data structure.} We use a so-called forbidden-vertex graph data structure that is initialized for a simple planar graph $G=(V, E)$ and any set $B \subseteq V$ of \textit{forbidden vertices}.
+It allows modifications of $G$ in the form of edge insertions and deletions, and in the form of vertex merges while maintaining two invariants: no edges between vertices of $B$ exist and $G$ is simple and planar.
 This data structure was described by Holm et al.~\cite{holm_et_al:LIPIcs:2017:7875} as a building block for their contraction data structure.
 We slightly modify their data structure and change some notation to match our use-cases.
-We later use this data structure for (among other things) maintaining edges between so-called boundary vertices, as sketched in Section~\ref{sec:overview}.
-The operations are more precisely defined in the next paragraph.
+We use this data structure (among other things) for maintaining edges between so-called boundary vertices, as sketched in Section~\ref{sec:overview}.
 We refer to this data structure as \textit{forbidden-vertex graph data structure}.

-For each vertex and edge managed by the data structure we can access and modify auxiliary data, which takes constant time if a reference to the vertex or edge in question is given. {When contracting two vertices $u, v$ some edge $\{u, x\}$ might be removed and inserted again as $\{v, x\}$.
+For each vertex and edge managed by the data structure we can access and modify auxiliary data, which takes constant time per word written or read, if a reference to the vertex or edge is given.
+When merging two vertices $u, v$ some edge $\{u, x\}$ might be removed and inserted again as $\{v, x\}$.
 We view this as the same edge, but with different endpoints.
 Meaning, auxiliary data of $\{u, x\}$ is now stored at $\{v, x\}$.
 If $\{v, x\}$ already existed before the merge, we can decide what to do with the data of the discarded parallel edge.
-All operations are only permitted if they preserve planarity.\full{\ In the following we more precisely define the available modifications:}}
+Self-loops and forbidden edges that would occur due to a merge are output during the merge operation.
+All operations are only permitted if they preserve planarity.
+In the following we more precisely define the available modifications:

 \begin{itemize} \item \textbf{Merge.} Given are two vertices $u, v$ with $u \neq v$.
 Merge $v$ to $u$ by setting $N(u) := N(u) \cup N(v) \setminus \{u, v\}$ and removing $v$ and all incident edges from $V$.
 Returns a reference to $u$ and reports and discards all parallel edges during the merge, and reports all non-parallel edges inserted to $N(u)$ during the merge.
 Edges that would occur between vertices of $B$ are discarded.